Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 # 9. The Starter Must Demonstrate the Script

-A common mistake is to treat the starter like a summary.
+A common mistake is treating the starter like a summary.

 I do not want the starter to describe the character.